 Buttercup family (Ranunculaceae)

-Cultivation: The preference is full sun, dry conditions, and a gritty soil containing gravel or rocky material.
-Root rot can be a problem if the soil becomes waterlogged from poor drainage.
-Barren areas with scant ground vegetation are preferred as this reduces competition from other plants.
+Cultivation: The preference is full sun, dry-mesic to dry conditions, and a gritty soil containing gravel or rocky material.
+The root system may rot if the soil becomes waterlogged from poor drainage.
+Open areas with scant ground vegetation are preferred as this reduces competition from other plants.